 - Alcoholic liquors cooking license.
 Authorizes the holder to use alcoholic liquors for cooking purposes only.

 - 120 day temporary nonprofit or business (restaurant/hotel/motel) liquor by the drink license.
 Authorizes a person who purchase or otherwise acquires a retail business which is licensed to sell liquor, by the drink, at the business, upon initiating the application process, may be issued a temporary Liquor by the Drink licenses.

 - 120 day temporary retail liquor license.
 Authorizes a person who purchases or otherwise acquires a retail business, which is licensed to sell retail liquor at the business, upon initiating the application process, may be issued a temporary liquor license.

 - Local option permit.
 Only available to food establishments and places of lodging that have a liquor by the drink license.
 Permits are only available in those counties and municipalities where a majority of the qualified electors have approved them in a referendum vote.

 It’s also important to examine some of the common reasons for denial to make sure you avoid a misstep.
 Here are some of the more common reasons: being too close to a church, school, or playground; the same with a neighborhood; problems with moral character (this one is pretty vague but think background check issues or other red flags); and, some evidence that the location is not suitable or is already saturated among others.

 There are so many moving parts involved in a business that needs an alcohol license.
 To make sure that you are able to open on time (and are not held hostage by an alcohol license), do your best to get this right on the first try.

 The attorneys at Henderson and Henderson are more than happy to take over this licensing responsibility or assist in guiding you through the process.
-Contact Wesley Henderson at firstname.lastname@example.org or 843-212-3188.
+Contact Wesley Henderson or call 843-212-3188.